telerik/blazor-docs/components/treeview/events.md

             Id = 1,
             Text = "Parent 1",
-            ParentId = null, // indicates a root (zero-level) item HasChildren = true, // informs the treeview there are children so it renders the expand option Expanded = true // an item can be expanded by default });
+            ParentId = null, // indicates a root (zero-level) item HasChildren = true // informs the treeview there are children so it renders the expand option });

         items.Add(new TreeItem()